 Next, you'll designate one agency in the group to perform CAD Interface testing to verify that CAD files are importing correctly.

-We will work with this agency to implement the CAD Interface on their Informant server and have them confirm that calls are importing correctly.
+We will work with this agency to implement the CAD Interface on their Informant server, help them configure any code mappings, and have them confirm that calls are importing correctly.
 If any issues are discovered with the import process, we will address them during this stage.
 This process may involve updating the agency to a new version of Informant or installing patches for the CAD Interface as needed.

 Once the import process is determined to be working as expected, we will proceed to the next step.